 Since generalized additive modeling is a relatively new technique, especially when applied to articulatory data (see Tomaschek et al., 2013 and 2014), we have also analyzed the data using another technique, namely linear discriminant analysis (LDA).
 In LDA an item's class (in our case the group of the speaker) is predicted on the basis of a set of numerical predictors (in our case the normalized height and posterior position for the three tongue sensors).
 For both the dialect data and the CVC data, we created five different LDAs using segment-specific positions (i.e. for /a/, /i/, /o/, /k/ and /t/).
-All ten LDAs showed significant group mean differences (all p's < 0.001) generally in line with the global position differences shown in Table 2.
-Thus, for both types of data the sensor positions were more posterior for the speakers from Ter Apel than for the speakers from Ubbergen.
-The probability of correctly classifying the group of the speaker on the basis of the tongue position (on the basis of the three sensors) at a certain time point ranged between 62% and 77% (see Table 4).
-In sum, the LDA analysis showed that the tongue position (in terms of the posterior position of the three tongue sensors) during the pronunciation of a single segment is useful for predicting from which dialect region a speaker originates.
-These results are in line with the results on the basis of the generalized additive modeling approach, which also showed clear differences between the two groups.
+All ten LDAs showed significant group mean differences (all p's < 0.001) generally in line with the global position differences shown in Figures 8 and 10.
+Thus, for both datasets the sensor positions were more posterior and lower for the speakers from Ter Apel than for the speakers from Ubbergen.
+The probability of correctly classifying the group of the speaker on the basis of the tongue position (on the basis of the three sensors) at a certain time point ranged between 67% and 83% (see Table 5).
+In sum, the LDA analysis showed that the tongue position (in terms of the height and posterior position of the three tongue sensors) during the pronunciation of a single segment is useful for predicting from which dialect region a speaker originates.
+These results are in line with the results on the basis of the generalized additive modeling approach, which also showed clear differences between the groups.